Disvster/minishell/README.md

 # Minishell

 ## Description
 Minishell is, as the name suggests, a simple shell implementation that attempts to replicate the behaviour of bash in as many parameters as possible.
-Additionally, it includes the creation of built-in commands such as echo, cd, export and many others.
+Additionally, it includes the creation of built-in commands such as echo, cd, export and many others present in the "Features" section of this README.
 The project works as a way of putting together all the knowledge acquired in previous works (e.g. signal handling in minitalk or pipe handling in pipex) in order to create something palpable and - hopefully - functional.

 ## Instructions